oculus-samples/Unreal-SharedSpaces/README.md

 ## License

 Unreal-SharedSpaces is under the license found [here](LICENSE).<br/>
+The Oculus License applies to the SDK and supporting material.<br/>
+The MIT license applies to only certain, clearly marked documents.
+If an individual file does not indicate which license it is subject to, then the Oculus License applies.<br/>
 We distribute the Photon SDK under agreement with Photon.
 You will find their license [here](./Source/ThirdParty/Photon/license.txt).

 <div style="text-align: right; padding: 10pt;">&#x25A0;</div>